python-lml/lml/docs/source/plugin_tutorial.rst

 This is the place class `Boost` gets registered with lml.

-Line 4 initializes an instance of `:class:lml.registry.PluginList`. `__name__` variable
+Line 4 initializes an instance of `:class:lml.registry.PluginInfoChain`. `__name__` variable
 refers to the module name, and in this case it equals 'robotchef.robot_cuisine'.

 Line 5 tells lml it is 'cuisine' plugin.
-Using `:class:lml.registry.PluginList`, you can register any named plugins as long as you have corresponding plugin manager implemented, like CuisineManager.
+Using `:class:lml.registry.PluginInfoChain`, you can register any named plugins as long as you have corresponding plugin manager implemented, like CuisineManager.
 Let us recall that CuisineMananger has initialized as 'cuisine'.